pwilkins/mc3-handcar-doc/docs/source/objectivebanks.rst

 BASED, ASSESSMENT BASED and COURSE BASED but the only one currently in use is the ASSET BASED.

-Example #5 Finding all the asset types
+Example #5 Find all the asset types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `http://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/objectivebank%3A1%40MIT-OEIT/types/genus/assets <http://mc3-demo.mit.edu/handcar/services/learning/objectivebanks/objectivebank%3A1%40MIT-OEIT/types/genus/assets>`__